david-blackwood/edifact_rails/README.md

 # EdifactRails

-This gem allows you to read in EDIFACT input - strings or files - and convert them into a ruby array structure for additional validation and processing.
+This gem allows you to parse EDIFACT input - strings or files - and convert them into a ruby array structure for additional validation and processing.

-It does not handle validation.
+It does not handle validation itself.

 ## Getting started